MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 For details on which architecture to choose, see [Choose the 32-bit or 64-bit version of Office](https://support.office.com/en-us/article/Choose-the-32-bit-or-64-bit-version-of-Office-CA3253E5-AC01-4242-8A64-B56111A6F32D).

 > [!NOTE]
-> **Best practice:** For Office applications and architectures, define the packages based on your requirements.
-For languages, choose a small set that are highly used throughout the region.
-You can deploy those directly, and then make additional languages available for user installation.
+> **Best practice:** Choose the Office archtiectures based on your requirements.
+For Office applications, create installation packages with the full set of Office applications and define which ones are installed using Configuration Manager or the Office Deployment Tool.
+For languages, choose the lanugages that are highly used throughout a region.
+You can include those in the installation package and deploy them directly, and then make additional languages available for user installation.

-## Step 5 - Choose whether to install Visio and Project alongisde Office
+## Step 5 - Choose whether to install Visio and Project

-[FROM BILL: Best practice is to strip these and use click-to-run versions of Project and Visio.]

-Note that Microsoft supports different versions of Project and Visio running alongside Office 365 ProPlus.
-Customers can use their existing Project and Visio MSI versions, or deploy the Click-to-Run versions that support traditional volume licensing and Office 365 licensing models.
-For details on deploying Visio and Project, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).
+In addition to the core Office applications, you can deploy Visio and Project.
+We recommend replacing existing MSI versions of Project and Visio with Click-to-Run versions.
+The new Click-to-Run versions support traditional volume licensing and Office 365 licensing models.
+For more details, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).

-> [!IMPORTANT]
-> TO ADD: More details on Visio and Project deployment

-## Step 6 - Define your client packages and deployment groups
+## Step 6 - Define your installation packages

-To deploy Office 365 ProPlus, you create a client package of the Office installation files.
-Because the Office installation files are different based on their architecture and update channel, you'll likely need to create multiple packages for your organization.
-The six basic packages are:
+When deploying Office, you create an installation package that contains the Office files.
+The files are different for 32-bit and 64-bit versions of Office and are different for the different update channels.
+Because of this, you will likely need to create multiple installation packages based on the architectures and update channels you want to deploy.
+For example, if you want to deploy all three channels and both architectures, you would create six basic packages:

 - Monthly Channel for 32-bit
 - Monthly Channel for 64-bit